moderrnup/moderrnup.github.io/_posts/2018-05-04-favorite-posts-for-the-week-of-may-4th.md

 title: Favorite Posts for the Week of May 4th
 layout: post
 ---

+Favorite Posts for the Week of May 4th

 As part of my weekly <a href="https://www.moderrn.com/category/favorites/" rel="noopener" target="_blank">favorites</a>, here my favorite posts for the week of May 4th.

 <h2>Blog Posts</h2>